 We need to be careful to remain in the presence of God.

 First of all, you can simply be obedient to His Word.
-Being willing to back off from behaviors that offend God is the number one sign of spiritual maturity.
-It shows you care about what He thinks and feels about your behavior.
+Being willing to change harmful or negative habits and attitudes is the number one sign of spiritual maturity.
+It shows you care about what God thinks and feels about your behavior.

 Not only is how you behave important to God, but what you say is too.